-Movement science, smart prosthetics, "brain-in-the-loop" cognitive technologies, motor learning, human performance, biofeedback, neural imaging, statistics and measurement, brain-computer interface
+Movement science, smart prosthetics, "brain-in-the-loop" cognitive technologies, motor learning, human performance, biofeedback, neural imaging, statistics and measurement, and brain-computer interface (BCI).

 Dr. Patricia A. Shewokis is a tenured Associate Professor, Movement Scientist and Biostatistician in the College of Nursing and Health Professions at Drexel University and she has a joint appointment in the School of Biomedical Engineering, Science and Health Systems (BIOMED).
 Her PhD is in the Psychology of Motor Behavior which she earned from the University of Georgia with cognates in Biomechanics; Research Design/Statistics.
 Dr. Shewokis is part of the College's Interdisciplinary Research Unit and is a Graduate Research Support Faculty member.
 She has extensive training and experience in research design and statistics and serves a biostatistician and methodologist for the College.

 In August, 2001, Dr. Shewokis joined the faculty after working as a tenured, Associate Professor of Kinesiology at Bowling Green State University.
 She holds her PhD from the University of Georgia in the Psychology of Motor Behavior with cognates in Biomechanics and Research Design/Statistics.
 Dr. Shewokis has served as a statistical consultant for faculty and/or students at the University of Georgia, Bowling Green State University, Thomas Jefferson University, Temple University and Drexel University.
 Dr. Shewokis is a member of the Scientific Staff at Shriners Hospital for Children and she is involved with several interdisciplinary collaborations within and external to the College and University.

 - processes and mechanisms involved in the acquisition, retention, and transfer of cognitive and motor skills